suikan4github/kaiten-yaki/README.md

 Then, go to script directory and follow the procedure in the [INSTALL.md](INSTALL.md)

 # Known issues
-If you install two ore more Void Linux in to the EFI system, only the last one can boot without trouble.
+If you install two or more Void Linux in to the EFI system, only the last one can boot without trouble.
 This is not the problem of Kaiten-yaki.

 # Variants considerations
 Ubuntu has several variants ( flavors ).
 While I have tested only MATE flavor, other flavor may work correctly as far as it uses Ubiquity installer.